- Recognize the complexity of Civil Engineering projects and describe the relationships between different Civil Engineering disciplines.

 This is a part of Module 1, Introduction to Civil Engineering of the Bachelor Civil Engineering.
 See here for the complete description of this module.|

 The project starts with a site investigation of the current situation and a systematic analysis of the design challenges faced within the area.
 This step results in a project planning as well as a conceptual design outlining the design ideas that the design team will adhere to during the remainder of the project.
-In the design stage, a number of technical components of the proposed design will be developed by the team: a traffic plan for the new layout of the area; a geometric design of the (new) cycling paths and roads; a truss design as well as a concrete mix design for a new construction (e.g. a bridge or a parking facility); and a future-proof water management design.
+In the design stage, a number of technical components of the proposed design will be developed by the team: a geometric design of the (new) cycling paths and roads for the area; a truss design as well as a concrete mix design for a new construction (e.g. a bridge or a parking facility); and a future-proof water management design.
 These elements all have to be developed to fit in an integrated design showcasing the students’ vision on the revival of the area.

 ||Project Plan and Conceptual Design